nilguncelik/nilguncelik.github.io/_posts/javascript/2014-04-15-2-javascript-functions-function-scope-and-hoisting.md

 - There is one exception to function scope :
 	- The identifiers associated with a catch clause has block scope - they are only defined within the catch block.

 - The `let`/`const`/`class` statements in ES6 have block scopes.
-Their declerations are hoisted to the top but is not initialized with `undefined`.
+Their declarations are hoisted to the top but is not initialized with `undefined`.
 Therefore it is an error if you try to use them before the point they are declared.

+- Without hoisting it is not possible to create mutual recursive functions.
+Because one or the other would complain about not finding the definition of the the mutual function.

+- Inclusion headers in C or C++ are kinda like manual hoisting of definitions in a file.

+- Hoisting is just a conceptual model to describe the behavior of javascript language.
+What is happening actually is that the compiler makes a first pass through the code and declares all variables within their lexical scopes.

 **References**